-How Property Owners can help
+How Property Owners Can Help

 Owners and managers of property in Liberty and Gadsden counties in Florida, and in Decatur County, Georgia, can help to save the Florida Torreya tree.
 If your land is in one of these counties and is within the Apalachicola River watershed, or has bluffs or ravines, you may have Torreya trees.
-You can help by determining whether you have Torreyas using one of the methods listed below or, if you already know of Torreyas on your property, reporting them to the Program Manager.
+You can help by determining whether you have Torreyas using one of the methods listed below or, if you already know of Torreyas on your property, reporting them to the Project Manager.

 If you do have Torreya trees, we can advise on best practices for protecting and managing them.
 Your trees may be useful in a breeding program so that one day healthy trees can be reintroduced into their native habitat.
-Even if you don’t have Torreya trees, your property may be useful for out-planting experiments with Torreya seeds or seedlings raised in the off-site safeguarding collection managed by Atlanta Botanical Garden.
-Contact the Program Manager if interested.
+Even if you don’t have Torreya trees, your property may be useful for out-planting experiments with Torreya seeds or seedlings raised in the off-site safeguarding collection managed by our partner Atlanta Botanical Garden.
+Contact the Project Manager if interested.

 Best Management Practices